Undeterred Resolve – Only Way To End Economic Woes - UrduPoint

 Undeterred Resolve – Only Way To End Economic Woes

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Mar, 2024) Given its location, landscape, environment, weather, shores and fertile land, Pakistan had always been the most potential and business friendly destination offering volumes of dividends to investors and businessmen.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 31st Mar, 2024) Given its location, landscape, environment, weather, shores and fertile land, Pakistan had always been the most potential and business-friendly destination offering volumes of dividends to investors and businessmen.

 Although fluctuating policies of the past landed this potential state into serious economic crunch with putting it back on track becoming a gigantic task, yet it can be vibrant again if consistent, holistic and result oriented approach is adopted.